mlubinsky-arm/fft/README.md

 On Mac configure Terminal.app: Preferncess -> Profiles -> Keyboard -> Checkbox "Use Options as Meta key"

-To exit from minicom under Mac Terminal: Press "Options and x".
+To exit from minicom under Mac Terminal: press "option and x".
+You will see the confimation dialog.

 ## CMSIS FFT